sbgeoaiphd/am4cm/README.md

 ![Confusion Matrix](/evals/TEST_best_model_ltae_confusion_matrix_true.png)

 ### Conclusion
 These results are good baseline performance for crop classification in this kind of situation, though they are not cutting edge.
+It is important to highlight that these results were obtained without applying any cloud masking to the data during either training or inference (and the PASTIS dataset does contain cloudy observations).
+This is in line with previous research showing that transformers can learn to ignore clouds when trained on data with clouds present.

 The model could likely be improved with hyperparameter tuning.
 Furthermore, if looking at pixel-wise accuracy for semantic segmentation, spatial operations (e.g. U-TAE) are necessary to reach SotA performance.
 Alternatively, in some settings field level results are used based on majority pixel classification scores per field.
 Given that such post-processing removes field boundary misclassifications and in-field noisy predictions, the resulting field-level performance is often significantly higher.

 ## Attention Masks as Cloud Masks
 See the notebook 'notebooks/ltae_inference.ipynb' for full results and conclusions.